khromov/wp-remember-me-always-checked/readme.txt

 Stable tag: 1.0
 License: GPL2

-Keep the "Remember me" checkbox checked on the login page.
+Set the 'Remember Me' box on the login page as checked by default and help keep users logged in.
+GitHub Updater-compatible.

 == Description ==
-Keep the "Remember me" checkbox checked on the login page.
+Set the 'Remember Me' box on the login page as checked by default and help keep users logged in.
+GitHub Updater-compatible.

 Based on Remember Me Checked by WPMUDev and this tutorial: http://www.paulund.co.uk/set-remember-me-to-be-always-checked